Snowballr provides financial education, not investment advice. Verify any advisor on FINRA BrokerCheck.

 Original Research · 1,000 debt profiles

-The snowball-vs-avalanche debate gets recycled monthly on r/personalfinance with the same dueling assertions and zero data.
+The snowball method (smallest balance first) vs avalanche method (highest APR first) debate gets recycled monthly on r/personalfinance with dueling assertions and zero data.
 We simulated 1,000 realistic multi-debt profiles to put numbers on it.

 Last reviewed May 23, 2026Fact-checked against primary sourcesEditorial standards